1987 New Zealand general election: Background

 Before the election, the Labour Party (in government) held 56 seats, giving it an absolute majority in Parliament.
 The National Party (in opposition) held 37 seats.
 The Democrats, a small party devoted to the principles of Social Credit, held two seats.
 The 1985 Timaru by-election, triggered by the death of sitting MP Sir Basil Arthur had resulted in National winning the seat from Labour.

 Of particular importance in the election were the economic reforms being undertaken by Roger Douglas, the Minister of Finance.
 These reforms, sometimes known as "Rogernomics", involved monetarist approaches to controlling inflation, corporatisation of government departments, and the removal of tariffs and subsidies.
 All these things were strongly opposed by many traditional Labour supporters, who saw them as a betrayal of the party's left-wing principles.
 Many commentators believed that public anger over Rogernomics could cost the government the election.

 Another matter of importance, and perhaps one which enabled Labour to survive public dissatisfaction, was the nuclear issue.
-In the previous parliamentary term, New Zealand had adopted legislation which prevented nuclear weapons or nuclear-powered ships entering New Zealand, a move which provoked an angry reaction from New Zealand's allies in the ANZUS treaty.
+In the previous parliamentary term, New Zealand had adopted the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act, which prevented nuclear weapons or nuclear-powered ships entering New Zealand, a move which provoked an angry reaction from New Zealand's allies in the ANZUS treaty.
 The National Party intended to revoke the ban, but the New Zealand public were supportive of it.
 Labour's support for the ban is often considered to be an important factor in the party's re-election.

 National was also bitterly divided, with some supporting the Rogernomics reforms, but MPs such as former Prime Minister Robert Muldoon bitterly opposed.
 Muldoon had undermined his successor as party leader, Jim McLay, who was replaced by his deputy Jim Bolger in 1986.
 Bolger was more centrist, but National still struggled to be seen as an alternative government.
+Lange famously mocked Bolger as "an itinerant masseur, massaging the politically erogenous zones."
+Several groups on the Christian Right (such as the Society for the Protection of Unborn Children (SPUC), Coalition of Concerned Citizens (CCC) and Women for Life) attempted to obtain electoral influence by infiltrating the National Party.
+They attempted to select socially conservative Christians as candidates to oppose the Labour government's policies towards peace education, sex education, abortion, Māori biculturalism, and the ANZUS alliance.
+Several CCC supporters contested the election as National candidates, including Rob Wheeler (Mount Albert), Andrew Stanley (Onehunga), and Howard Martin (Papatoetoe).
+However, the efforts met little electoral success as none were elected.